 In keeping with her biochemistry training, Lucy is also adept at providing advice in relation to inventions the fields of structural biology and nucleotide synthesis.
 Her experience includes successfully defending patents in these fields at Opposition proceedings at the EPO.

-Lucy joined J A Kemp in 2012 and became an associate in 2017.
+Lucy joined J A Kemp in 2012 and became a partner in 2023.